donnyves/CollegeBookRental/README.md

 <a name="future"></a>
 ## Future Implementation

-- Create a secure email confirmation system.
+- Create a secure email confirmation features.
 - Create a comment section where users can give suggestion to improve the system or suggest books.
 - Create a book tracking system for the administrator.
 - Connect book inventory to BLOB storage, if the inventory becomes too large.